knowOne08/attendee/docs/DEPLOYMENT_GUIDE.md

 echo "Recovery test completed"
 ```

-This deployment guide provides comprehensive instructions for deploying the LaunchLog Attendance Terminal system in various environments.
+This deployment guide provides comprehensive instructions for deploying the Attendee Attendance Terminal system in various environments.
 Choose the deployment strategy that best fits your organization's needs and technical requirements.